Managed Kubernetes has launched! Learn more in the announcement blog.

-Before plunging into the deep end, let’s take a look at how each of the server types operates.
+Before plunging into the deep end with cloud server comparison, let’s take a look at how each of the server types operates.

 Dedicated servers offer close to metal implementation with little overhead, and they’ve been traditionally the go-to-solution for high performance demanding tasks.
 As the name implies, each server is dedicated privately to one client.
 The customer receives access to a physical server with the agreed upon hardware specifications, processing and storage, all in one unit.